halhenke/example-with-react-router/README.md

 # example-with-react-router
-Exapmle of ComponentRouter working with ReactRouter
+Example of ComponentRouter working with ReactRouter